KanamotoKumo/discord-quest-notifier/README.md

 **⚠️ Files are written atomically to state.tmp.json first, then renamed to state.json.
 This prevents data corruption if the script crashes.*
 ## 🔄 Quest Change Detection
 The tracker automatically detects and reports these changes:
 ✅ Deadline Changes (expires_at)
 ✅ Start Date Changes (starts_at)
 ✅ Reward Expiration Changes
 ✅ Task Count Changes
 ✅ Reward Type Changes
 ✅ SKU ID Changes
+✅ … (More automatically detects)

 Each update generates a separate notification highlighting exactly what changed.
 ## 🌍 Supported Languages